XxthiagoboyXx/XxthiagoboyXx/README.md

 ## Current Works
  * I am currently the **Vice President Director** of the company **Itatech Jr**.
+ * Also, I work as a software engineer at Sinutech.
  * Digging deeper into the **Bug Hunter** subject.

 ## Other Stuff